BulensConsultancy/covenas/README.md

 ## Getting started

-- Run ´npm install` in the root folder to install all the packages
+- Run `npm install` in the root folder to install all the packages
 - To run the webserver, run `node server.js`